Diaper Depot: Helping area mothers

 WICHITA, Kan.
-(Telemundo Kansas)– One local non-profit is expanding its services and helping mothers in need.
+(KSNW) – One local non-profit is expanding its services and helping mothers in need.
 As many Wichitans already know, Union Rescue Mission helps area men who are living in the streets or struggling from some sort of hardship.
 However, within the last few months, they have extended their services to help with the baby formula shortage.

 Cesar Castellanos is part of the ‘Diaper Depot’ team which focuses on providing aid to mothers and families in need.
 By giving them a monthly box filled with diapers, baby formula, and food.
 The program helps at least 20 families per month and provides help to anyone struggling financially.